Artificial intelligence discovery of a charging protocol in a micromaser quantum battery: Results

 We find the optimized pairs of parameters for different values of $\lambda$ to be: for $\lambda = 1$, $\{(0.150,0.079)$, $(0.361, 0.150)\}$; for $\lambda = 10$, $\{(0.229,0.123)$, $(0.414, 0.165)\}$; for $\lambda = 100$, $\{(0.270, 0.152)$, $(0.486, 0.179)\}$.
 It is interesting to notice that as $\lambda$ gets smaller, the optimized strategy is to first charge according to the \textit{incoherent} charging protocol followed by a new set of parameters that are able to stabilize the trajectory to a state that is long-lived while maximizing $\mathcal{W}$ as much as possible.

 Using the optimized parameters $\{\Vec{p}_1, \Vec{p_2}\}$, we simulate the time evolution described by Eq.~\eqref{eq:U_I} and calculate the ergotropy, $\mathcal{W}$ as explained in Eq.~\eqref{eq:ergotropy_definition}, for up to $k=10^5$ collisions.
 To make clear this point, the first set of 500 interactions are simulated using the pair of parameters corresponding to $\Vec{p}_1=(c,q)_{\rm{Batch}=1}$, whereas for the qubit $k=501$ up to the $10^5$, the parameters correspond to the second optimized pair, $\Vec{p}_2=(c,q)_{\rm{Batch}=2}$.
-The results are shown in Fig. \ref{fig:multi_qubit}a.
+The results are shown in Fig. \ref{fig:single_qubit}b(i).

-The main result of this first procedure are the red, cyan and magenta lines in Fig.~\ref{fig:multi_qubit}.
-Let's first focus on the red one.
+The main result of this first procedure are the red (circle), cyan (square) and magenta (up-triangle) lines in Fig.~\ref{fig:single_qubit}(i).
+Let's first focus on the red (circle) one.
 From this curve we see that the algorithm has been able to automatically find a transition to the second chamber, albeit the state is not stable past after $10^4$ interactions.
 However, the fact that this is possible is already extremely valuable.

-Motivated by the results of the previous section, the next natural step is increasing $\lambda$, whose effect can be seen in the cyan and magenta curves.
+Motivated by the results of the previous section, the next natural step is increasing $\lambda$, whose effect can be seen in the cyan (square) and magenta (up-triangle) curves.
 What we see is that a greater stability can only be guaranteed by staying in the first chamber, which in turn suggests that by adding more qubits one should be able to stabilize much better well inside the second chamber.